MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/countermeasures.md

 - **TPM with PIN**: in addition to the protection that the TPM provides, BitLocker requires that the user enters a PIN.
 Data on the encrypted volume can't be accessed without entering the PIN.
 TPMs also have [anti-hammering protection](/windows/security/hardware-protection/tpm/tpm-fundamentals#anti-hammering) that is designed to prevent brute force attacks that attempt to determine the PIN
 - **TPM with startup key and PIN**: in addition to the protection that the TPM provides, part of the encryption key is stored on a USB flash drive, and a PIN is required to authenticate the user to the TPM.
 This configuration provides multifactor authentication so that if the USB key is lost or stolen, it can't be used for access to the drive, because the PIN is also required

-Pre-boot authentication with a PIN can mitigate an attack vector for devices that use a bootable eDrive because an exposed eDrive bus can allow an attacker to capture the BitLocker encryption key during startup.
-Pre-boot authentication with a PIN can also mitigate DMA port attacks during the window of time between when BitLocker unlocks the drive and Windows boots to the point that Windows can set any port-related policies that have been configured.
+Preboot authentication with a PIN can mitigate an attack vector for devices that use a bootable eDrive because an exposed eDrive bus can allow an attacker to capture the BitLocker encryption key during startup.
+Preboot authentication with a PIN can also mitigate DMA port attacks during the window of time between when BitLocker unlocks the drive and Windows boots to the point that Windows can set any port-related policies that have been configured.

-On the other hand, Pre-boot authentication-prompts can be inconvenient to users.
+On the other hand, Preboot authentication-prompts can be inconvenient to users.
 In addition, users who forget their PIN or lose their startup key are denied access to their data until they can contact their organization's support team to obtain a recovery key.
-Pre-boot authentication can also make it more difficult to update unattended or remotely administered devices because a PIN must be entered when a device reboots or resumes from hibernation.
+Preboot authentication can also make it more difficult to update unattended or remotely administered devices because a PIN must be entered when a device reboots or resumes from hibernation.

 To address these issues, [BitLocker Network Unlock](network-unlock.md) can be deployed.
 Network Unlock allows systems that meet the hardware requirements and have BitLocker enabled with TPM+PIN to boot into Windows without user intervention.
 It requires direct ethernet connectivity to a Windows Deployment Services (WDS) server.

+To learn more, see the policy setting [Require additional authentication at startup](policy-settings.md?tabs=os#require-additional-authentication-at-startup).

 ### Protect DMA ports